Love in Tokyo: Plot

 (Sarita's father) and Sarita slaps him he goes to Asha and explains why he did that.
 Asha says to forgive his grandmother and hold Raisahebs feet and apologize to him for pelting him in the eye.
 Asha leaves to commit suicide and goes to the Tokyo shrine once again. singing "mere shah e khuba" Ashok finds Asha and as he chases her, she runs away and Pran's car hits Ashok causing him to have an accident.
 Sarita, Ashok's fiancée and the rest of Ashok's family find out that Ashok may be blind after the operation.
 Sarita not wanting to be with a blind man all her life and backs out from the marriage.
 Raisaheb finds it to be a good thing because they can take advantage of Ashok's family and spend their money.
 Chikoo hears this and exposes their plan to his grandmother to make her understand how greedy they are.
 Asha comes out ready to give Ashok her eyes.
 Ashok's Mother finds that Ashok and Asha are meant to be, thankfully Ashok turns out to not be blind and still has his eyesight.
 Asha's uncle and Pran are at their engagement party and say that Pran and Asha were in love and had a child in wedlock and need to marry to avoid public scorn.
 Ashok's mother becomes so crushed by that she shuns her again.
 Asha's uncle holds Chikoo hostage and threatens to kill him, he also says that unless she marries Pran her life and Ashok will be destroyed.
 Doing so she goes and Ashok finds her and breaks in and rescues her from Pran's clutches they get their happily ever after and the movie ends with everyone happy.

 Production

 The movie was written by Sachin Bhowmick and produced and directed by Pramod Chakravorty.
 The film stars Joy Mukherjee, Asha Parekh, Pran, Mehmood, Lalita Pawar, Asit Sen, Shubha Khote, and Madan Puri.
 The music was composed by Shankar Jaikishan, while Hasrat Jaipuri wrote the lyrics.
 Joy Mukherjee had also worked, in the hit film Love in Simla.
 The success of Love in Tokyo, led to the making of Love in Bombay also starring Mukherjee.
 All the three films are part of Joy Mukherjee's Love in trilogy.
-The film was shot primarily in Tokyo, Japan, a few of those are listed here.